mnebuerquo/add-my-account/readme.md

 These are features the program will one day have:

-1. Create my user account if it doesn't already exist.
+1. Create my user account if it doesn't already exist. *Complete*

-2. Grant my account sudo access.
+2. Grant my account sudo access. *Complete*

-3. Set a random password on my account.
+3. Set a random password on my account. *Complete*

-4. Install my public key so I can log in without a password.
+4. Install my public key so I can log in without a password. *Complete*

 5. Post to SSL endpoint with IP of server, temporary password, so it can send me an email to notify me.

+6. Load username, key url, and notification endpoint from config file.

-I initially wanted it to install my dotfiles in my account, but on production servers that's not a good idea.
+I initially wanted it to also install my dotfiles in my account, but on production servers that's not a good idea.
 This should be a generic script which can be used anywhere.